8ta4/blog/drafts/How do you set up a workflow for hands-off plugin development?.md

 My last plugin was a pain.
 I began with Fennel but ended up switching over to ClojureScript.
-Dealing with the friction between the remote plugin's async model and REPL glitches was exhausting.
+The remote plugin's async model kept fighting me.

-u/velrok7 suggested I try using an LLM to build a plugin.
-Using models like Claude 4.7 Opus or Gemini 3.1 Pro as pair programmers hasn't worked out for me yet.
+u/velrok7 suggested using an LLM to build a plugin.
+Claude 4.7 Opus or Gemini 3.1 Pro as pair programmers hasn't worked out for me.
 I find myself micromanaging them.
 So for this next plugin, I want to treat the agent as an abstraction layer and just let it play fast and Lua.

 Does anyone have a solid setup for this kind of automated development?